-- Applicant must be an RSNA Member (at any level) at the time of application.
+- Applicant must be an RSNA Member (at any level) at the time of application, and throughout the duration of funding.
 If the applicant's membership category is Member-in-Training or any other non-dues paying category, the scientific advisor or one of the co-investigators must be a dues paying member. - While applications are accepted from departments that currently host Scholar Grant recipients, only one new application may be submitted per department per year.
-Application will be at the discretion of the department chair. - Applicant must hold a full-time faculty position in a department of radiology, radiation oncology, or nuclear medicine within a North American educational institution at the time of application. - Applicant must be within 5 years of initial faculty appointment with an academic rank of instructor or assistant professor, (or equivalent). - Applicant must have completed advanced training and be certified by the American Board of Radiology (ABR)/Royal College of Physicians and Surgeons of Canada, or on track for certification.
+Application will be at the discretion of the department chair. - Applicant must hold a full-time faculty or equivalent permanent position based on institutional standards in a department of radiology, radiation oncology, or nuclear medicine within a North American educational institution at the time of application. - Applicant must be within 5 years of initial faculty appointment with an academic rank of instructor or assistant professor, (or equivalent). - Applicant must have completed advanced training and be certified by the American Board of Radiology (ABR)/Royal College of Physicians and Surgeons of Canada, or on track for certification.
 See the American Board of Radiology Website for details, TheABR.org. - Applicant must not have been principal investigator on external/extramural grant/contract amounts totaling more than \$60,000 in a single year.
 The restriction on prior funding includes support from single or combined grants or contracts from any source including government, private or industrial/commercial sources.